-To learn more about Army ROTC and how to earn your commission as an Army Officer at Central State or one of our affiliate schools contact the Recruiting Operations Officer, Steve Harmon, at firstname.lastname@example.org or call him at (937) 376-6283.
-E-mail is generally the best method to make initial contact with the ROO as he is out of the office frequently.
+To learn more about Army ROTC and how to earn your commission as an Army Officer at Central State or one of our affiliate schools contact the Recruiting Operations Officer, Steve Harmon, at email@example.com or call or text him at (937) 361-2263.

 Make sure to check out our Facebook page for updates on Battalion events and pictures!
 Maurader Battalion Facebook Page